 The two stars in the Spica system are individually indistinguishable from a single point of light, even with a telescope.
 The dual nature of this star was revealed only by analysis of its light with a spectroscope, an instrument that splits light into its component colors.

 The two stars are so close, and they orbit so quickly around each other, that their mutual gravity distorts each star into an egg shape.
 It’s thought that the pointed ends of these egg-shaped stars face each other as they whirl around.
 Slight magnitude variations may be evidence for such a distortion.
-The magnitude changes could be the result of the stars showing more or less surface area as they move through different orientations in their orbits
+The magnitude changes could be the result of the stars showing more or less surface area as they move through different orientations in their orbits.

-Here’s how you can find Spica.
-First look for the Big Dipper in the northern sky.
+Look for the Big Dipper in the northern sky.
 The Dipper is highest in the sky in northern spring and summer.
 Notice that the Big Dipper has a bowl and a long, curved handle.
 Find the Dipper, and then follow the curve of its handle outward, away from the Dipper itself.
 The first bright star you come to is orange Arcturus, but if you continue past it in the curving path, the next bright star is Spica.
 Scouts and stargazers remember this trick with the saying: Follow the arc to Arcturus, and speed on (or drive a spike) to Spica.

 One Arabic name was Azimech, derived from words meaning Defenseless One or Solitary One.
 This title may be in reference to Spica’s solitary status with no other bright stars nearby.
 But Spica is not the most solitary star.
 That honor goes to Fomalhaut, sometimes called the Autumn Star.